 Mode of instruction

 Final project: 40%

-Students who have scored an overall insufficient grade for the course may take a resit for the assignments and the final project, in the form of a comprehensive take-home test (in place of assignments) and a project or paper assigned by the lecturer.
+Students who have scored an overall insufficient grade for the course may take a resit for the assignments and the final project.

-The reading and other resources for this course can be found at https://dahi.lucdh.nl
+The reading and other materials for this course can be found at https://dahi.lucdh.nl

 Enrolment through My Studymap (Login | Universiteit Leiden) is mandatory.